-Princess Viktoria Luise of Prussia may have been pining for the young Hereditary Count Fugger von Babenhausen, but the count, knowing that there would not be a marriage with the Kaiser's daughter, quickly moved on.
+Princess Viktoria Luise of Prussia may have been pining for the young Hereditary Count Fugger von Babenhausen.
+Aware that he could not marry the Kaiser's daughter, the young count quickly moved on.

 Several weeks before reports of the unhappy princess were published, the Marquise de Fontenoy noted in her column on March 8, 1912, that there were rumors of a marriage between Georg and Nancy Leishman, the daughter of the American ambassador to Germany.